 As a result of this funding mechanism, WSSU is considered one of the original Research Infrastructure in Minority Institutions (RIMI) that was awarded the RIMI grant for the 2nd consecutive cycle.
 The initial funding was granted by National Center for Research Resources (NCRR)-NIH and under the Directorship of Dr. Wilveria Bass Atkinson, was used to build the biomedical research infrastructure at WSSU.

 Since its inception, BRIC has sought to facilitate and expand biomedical research at WSSU by strengthening the research infrastructure of the institution and providing an environment conducive to the discovery and dissemination of knowledge, and the professional growth of its faculty.
+A BRIC/RIMI Advisory Board and an External Scientific Review Board was established in 1996 to serve as the guiding force for the Center.

-The BRIC will continue to have a positive impact on the number of faculty and students participating in biomedical research, and serve as a major point of entry for upciming scientists for participation in the biomedical advances of the nation in the 21st century and beyond.
+The BRIC will continue to have a positive impact on the number of faculty and students participating in biomedical research, and serve as a major point of entry for upcoming scientists for participation in the biomedical advances of the nation in the 21st century and beyond.

 Specific Goals are:

-Goal 1: To strengthen existing institutional research infrastructure by supporting faculty as they conduct original and innovative biomedical and biobehavioral research aimed at improving health, eliminating health disparities, and translating scientific discoveries to benefit human health, especially global health diseases/disorders.
+Goal 1: To strengthen existing institutional research infrastructure by supporting faculty as they conduct original and innovative biomedical research aimed at improving health, eliminating health disparities, and translating scientific discoveries to benefit human health, especially global health diseases/disorders.

 These will be accomplished through the recruitment of a critical mass of investigators and technical personnel.